 Enjoy the stress relieving activity of working with watercolors using our free starfish printable template.
 We have purposely left it blank in the middle so the artist can decide how they would like to finish it.
 Making a face or completing the starfish are two easy options.

+Some of these turn out so beautifully that they can be hung on the wall or framed and given to family and friends as a unique handmade gift.
 To see 12 more under the sea black glue ocean art projects click on the link!

 Starfish Black Glue Watercolor Art: Materials

 - Heavy cardstock or 140 lb watercolor paper

 - Paint brushes or water brushes